 - Contracts allow business logic to be encoded in Bitcoin transactions which mutually guarantee that an agreed upon action is performed.
-The blockchain acts as conflict mediator, should a party fail to honor an agreement. - The main enabler for smart contracts is the use of scripts in inputs and outputs to setup the spending conditions and arguments.
+The blockchain acts as conflict mediator, should a party fail to honor an agreement. - The use of scripts as spending conditions for outputs enables smart contracts.
 Scripts, together with some additional features such as timelocks, allow encoding complex conditions, specifying who may spend the funds associated with an output and when.

-Definition 6.23 (Timelock).
+Definition 20.24 (Timelock).
 Bitcoin provides a mechanism to make transactions invalid until some time in the future: timelocks.
 A transaction may specify a locktime: the earliest time, expressed in either a Unix timestamp or a blockchain height, at which it may be included in a block and therefore be confirmed.

 - Transactions with a timelock are not released into the network until the timelock expires.
-It is the responsibility of the node receiving the payment to store the transaction locally until the timelock expires and then release it to the network. - Nodes in the Bitcoin network discard transactions with future timelocks.
-Any block including the transaction, that appears at a lower height or before the specified time, is deemed invalid. - Timelocks can be used to replace or supersede transactions: a timelocked transaction $t_1$ can replaced by another transaction $t_0$ , spending some of the same outputs, if the replacing transaction $t_0$ has an earlier timelock and can be broadcast in the network before the replaced transaction $t_1$ becomes valid.
+It is the responsibility of the node receiving the transaction to store it locally until the timelock expires and then release it into the network. - Transactions with future timelocks are invalid.
+Blocks may not include transactions with timelocks that have not yet expired, i.e., they are mined before their expiry timestamp or in a lower block than specified.
+If a block includes an unexpired transaction it is invalid.
+Upon receiving invalid transactions or blocks, nodes discard them immediately and do not forward them to their peers. - Timelocks can be used to replace or supersede transactions: a timelocked transaction t_1 can be replaced by another transaction t_0 , spending some of the same outputs, if the replacing transaction t_0 has an earlier timelock and can be broadcast in the network before the replaced transaction t_1 becomes valid.

-Definition 6.24 (Singlesig and Multisig Outputs).
+Definition 20.25 (Singlesig and Multisig Outputs).
 When an output can be claimed by providing a single signature it is called a singlesig output.
-In contrast the script of multisig outputs specifies a set of m public keys and requires k-of-m (with $k \leq m$ ) valid signatures from distinct matching public keys from that set in order to be valid.
+In contrast the script of multisig outputs specifies a set of m public keys and requires k-ofm (with $k \leq m$) valid signatures from distinct matching public keys from that set in order to be valid.